Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE for FMs

-A key challenge of FMs is non-determinism, where the same input can produce varying outputs, affecting consistency and reliability.
+\paragraph{Addressing FM Challenges.} A key challenge of FMs is non-determinism, where the same input can produce varying outputs, affecting consistency and reliability (\fullref{FM-W2}).
 This non-determinism leads to several challenges in applying FMs to real-world use cases.
 For instance, in continuous integration and continuous delivery (CI/CD) and DevOps, variability in generated configurations may lead to inconsistencies in software releases~\cite{sartaj2025restapi}.
-Search algorithms, especially those designed to operate under noise and uncertainty~\cite{klikovits2023trust,dinu2025adaptive}, offer promising means to manage non-determinism in FMs.
+Search algorithms, especially those designed to operate under noise and uncertainty~\cite{klikovits2023trust,dinu2025adaptive}, along with the SBSE strength \fullref{SB-S3}, offer promising means to manage non-determinism in FMs.
 One potential research direction is the development of methods to systematically explore input spaces to identify scenarios where model outputs exhibit high variability.
 This could involve building on traditional techniques such as noise-tolerant fitness functions, sampling strategies, and robust selection mechanisms~\cite{rakshit2017noisy}.
 Another promising direction for further research is the application of search techniques in identifying optimal configurations for software and hardware resources that minimize variability in model behavior.